Default language.

 To do this:

-1. Click Create Legacy CAM to create an empty group.
+1. From the Legacy CAM tab, click Create Legacy CAM to create an empty group.
+Enter a name for the group and click Create.

-The empty group is created and the group page displays.
-See Creating manual groups and in the Legacy-CAM documentation, see Creating the prototype application map.
+See Creating manual groups and in the Legacy CAM documentation, see Creating the prototype application map.

 To export a model

-You can export models in the following ways:
+You export models in the following ways:

 1. Select the model, or models, from the list